How to start a snack business: from idea to first sale

 - Research the prices of three direct competitors online or in-store.

-- Apply a 200% markup to your COGS to find a starting retail price.
+- Apply a 200% markup to your COGS to find a starting direct-to-consumer price.

 - Determine a wholesale price, typically 50% of your final retail price.